ON Semiconductor Corporation (ON) Shares Up Despite Recent Market Volatility

-ON Semiconductor Corporation (NASDAQ: ON)’s stock price has increased by 2.17 compared to its previous closing price of 78.28.
-However, the company has seen a 2.87% increase in its stock price over the last five trading sessions.
+ON Semiconductor Corporation (NASDAQ: ON)’s stock price has increased by 2.73 compared to its previous closing price of 78.82.
+Despite this, the company has seen a gain of 0.58% in its stock price over the last five trading days.
 Barron’s reported on 02/06/23 that On Semi Earnings Beat Estimates.
 The Stock Rises.

 Is It Worth Investing in ON Semiconductor Corporation (NASDAQ: ON) Right Now?